 Silent Valley National Park, located in the Nilgiri Hills in Palakkad district, is a part of the Western Ghats World Heritage Site recognized by UNESCO.
 Spread over an area of 90 Sq. km, it is acclaimed for its tropical evergreen forests and a haven of endangered flora and fauna, some of which are rarely found anywhere in the world.
 It is a treasure house of several endangered species and biodiversity.
 The region is locally known as ‘Sairandhri Vanam’, meaning the ‘forest of Draupadi’, thus giving it a mystical touch of the famous epic Mahabharata.

-There are over 1000 species of flowering plants, 108 species of orchids, 34 species of mammals, more than 150 species of birds and a numerous varieties of butterflies, moths and other insects.
-It is a home to the largest population of lion-tailed Macaque, an endangered primate.
+There are over 1000 species of flowering plants, 108 species of orchids, 34 species of mammals, more than 150 species of birds, and numerous varieties of butterflies, moths, and other insects.
+It is home to the largest population of lion-tailed Macaque, an endangered primate.
 Descending from a height of 2000 m, River Kunti flows through Silent Valley.
-With its enchanting wilderness, evergreen sholas, amazing bio diversity and the absolute tranquility, the valley will steal your heart thus making it one of the Best Places to visit in Kerala.
+With its enchanting wilderness, evergreen sholas, amazing bio-diversity and the absolute tranquility, the valley will steal your heart thus making it one of the Best Places to visit in Kerala.

 The nearest railway station is Palakkad at 69 km and the airport is Coimbatore international airport at 91 km away.

 No trip to Kerala will be complete without visiting any of the above places.
 This is not all about Kerala.
-There are many more spectacular locations and best places to visit in Kerala.
-Be ready for a long trip.
+There are many more spectacular locations and the best places to visit in Kerala.
+Be ready for a long trip to explore more.